plasmacel/makekit/README.md

 # MakeKit

-MakeKit is a collection of CMake files and step by step guides to make the cross-platform build of modern C/C++ simple.
+MakeKit is a collection of CMake files and step-by-step guides to make the cross-platform compilation of modern C/C++ simple.
+With proper CMake files you can build your project on wide variety of platforms and compilers, while using an arbitrary IDE.

 **The project is at a very early stage, so if you find any problem or you could simply add something to it, please contribute.**

 # I. CMake + Ninja Generator

-1. Download and install the latest version of CMake https://cmake.org
+1. Download and install the latest version (3.10 or above is required) of CMake https://cmake.org
 2. Download and install the binary distribution of Ninja (if unavailable, then build it from the source) https://ninja-build.org